Lost Hearts

 "Lost Hearts" is a ghost story by British writer M. R. James, originally published in The Pall Mall Magazine in 1895, and later collected in his books Ghost Stories of an Antiquary (1904) and The Collected Ghost Stories of M. R. James (1931).
-Set in seventeenth century Lincolnshire, it concerns an occult ritual and supernatural vengeance.
+Set in nineteenth century Lincolnshire, it concerns an occult ritual and supernatural vengeance.
 It has been adapted many times, including a 1966 episode of Mystery and Imagination, a 1973 episode of A Ghost Story for Christmas, and a 2018 film adaptation.

 Plot summary

 In 1811, Stephen Elliott, a recently orphaned eleven-year-old boy, is invited to stay with his much older cousin, Mr. Abney, a reclusive expert on the magico-religious practices of late antiquity.
 Arriving at Mr. Abney's remote Lincolnshire mansion, Aswarby Hall, Stephen swiftly bonds with the housekeeper, Mrs. Bunch, who tells him about a itinerant Italian boy and a gipsy girl Mr. Abney had taken in previously, both of whom mysteriously disappeared.

 The night after hearing the story, Stephen dreams of looking through the glazed door of a disused bathroom in Aswarby Hall and seeing "a figure inexpressibly thin and pathetic, of a dusty leaden colour, enveloped in a shroud-like garment, the thin lips crooked into a faint and dreadful smile, the hands pressed tightly over the region of the heart" lying in the bathtub.
 Upon awakening, Stephen finds himself standing in the hallway; he looks in the bathroom, but sees no sign of the ghostly figure.

 In March 1812, Mrs. Bunch complains about having to mend Stephen's nightgown, which has a series of scores above the heart; Stephen is sure they were not there the night before.
 He observes that there are similar marks on the door of his bedroom.
 On the following evening, Stephen overhears Mr. Parkes, the butler, tell Mrs. Bunch that he will refuse to go into the wine cellar in the evenings due to hearing a voice come from the furthest away bin.